HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 can be said for the products and technologies we write about.
 There are products that require little coding and others that are extremely technical, where writers spend a significant amount of effort on code samples.

+## Do I need to love writing?

+No, but I think it helps.

 ## What other types of writing jobs are available?